kellyreis/kellyreis/README.md

 ### Hi there 👋
-My name is Kelly and I'm a student of Web Development and Systems Analysis and development 📝💻
+My name is Kelly and I'm Web Development 📝💻

  <div>
   <a href="https://github.com/kellyreis">